 Podcasts are super hot right now, and for good reason.
 With how busy our lives are getting, more and more people are looking for passive ways to take in content.
 Which makes them both a great opportunity to build an audience and to make money online.

-And while it will take time to build up a big-enough audience to attract advertisers and other ways to make extra income from your podcast, the opportunity is there.
+And while it will take time to build up a big-enough audience to attract advertisers and other ways to make extra income from your podcast, the opportunity is there—though starting a podcast all begins with getting podcast hosting and launching your show.
 John Lee Dumas interviews entrepreneurs seven days a week for his podcast Entrepreneur on Fire and now makes more than $200,000 a month from it.
 In fact, John publishes all his income online and showed that he’s made almost $13 million since launching in 2012.

 The podcast market is constantly looking for new, quality content.
 And luckily for anyone trying to get started, it’s now easier than ever.

-Next, you’ll need the right tools.
 You can be as complicated or simple as you want depending on your comfort with audio equipment, but at the minimum you’ll want a microphone and software for recording your voice.
-Companies like Behringer, Blue, Focusrite, and others sell studio-quality plug-and-play podcast setups that can get you recording today.
+Recording equipment like these best podcast microphones of various price points will get you started:

 Now, it’s time to plan out your show.
 If you’re doing an interview-style show, you’ll now want to start getting some guests involved.
 You can use your existing social network to reach out to people you already know or are connected with on Twitter or Facebook.
 You can also head to Medium or Amazon to find authors or experts on topics specific to your niche.